Filler

 The "theatrical" dance forms such as ballet, tap, and Broadway musicals are often performed on a stage that is somewhat remote from the audience.
 There is no up-close-and-personal interaction between the audience and the performers.

 In contrast, belly dancers often perform in restaurants, people's living rooms, and other settings where the audience can see them up close.
-It's one thing to view a skimpy costume and sensuous body movement from the balcony when it is presented within a "show" because there's a certain remoteness involved, including the invisible "fourth wall".
-It's much more threatening when an Oriental dance artist or stripper approaches close enough to be touched.
+It's one thing to view a skimpy costume and sensuous body movement from the safety of a balcony when it is presented within a "show" because there's a certain remoteness involved, including the invisible theatrical "fourth wall".
+It's much more threatening when an Oriental dance artist approaches close enough to be touched.

 Collecting Tips

 People often tuck tips into belly dancers' costumes, and many dancers encourage that.
 People also tuck tips into strippers' costumes.
-When was the last time you saw a ballet dancer with money sticking out of her bodice?
+When was the last time you saw a ballet, jazz, or contemporary dancer with money sticking out of her bodice?

 Which Means....